 4. In-Law Suites

 Creating an extra bedroom for the in-laws in the basement is all well and good.
 But for families where in-laws visit often, you might want to go bigger.
-One of the hottest basement design trends for 2017 involves creating full guest suites for in-laws.
-Of course the size and complexity of such a suite will depend on your budget and available basement space.
+One of the hottest basement design trends for 2018 involves creating full guest suites for in-laws.
+Of course, the size and complexity of such a suite will depend on your budget and available basement space.

-A basic suite can contain a basic arrangement that includes the bedroom and bathroom.
-Something a bit more expansive would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
+A basic suite generally includes the bedroom and a bathroom on-suite.
+Something a bit more generous would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
 If you have a really large basement, you could design a full suite with a living room, kitchenette, multiple bedrooms and state of the art bathroom(s).

-In-law suites are a great idea if your in-laws come to visit often and you need a comfortable place with enough room and privacy.
-Or you might have loved ones interested in “aging in place”.
+In-law suites are a great idea if your family comes to visit often or for an extended time.
+This gives everyone a comfortable place to stay with enough room and privacy.
+Or you might possibly have loved ones interested in “aging in place”.
 Why not invite them in and create a new home.

 5. Walkout Basements